 Nested Validation

-package supports nested validation , allowing you to define validation rules for fields within nested objects.
+The go-validator package supports nested validation , allowing you to define validation rules for fields within nested objects.
 This is particularly useful when working with complex JSON structures, such as user profiles with address details or order forms with product information.

 How Nested Validation Works